meryemkolbasar/PhishGuard/README.md

 ## Project Overview

-The **PhishDetector** project is aimed at developing a software tool that detects phishing websites and provides alerts to users in real-time.
-It integrates with CDE Bank's online systems and features a user-friendly interface.
+The **PhishGuard** project is focused on developing a software tool to detect phishing websites and alert users in real-time.
+This tool integrates with CDE Bank's online systems and offers a user-friendly interface for both customers and internal staff.

 ## Objectives and Success Criteria

 **Objectives:**
-- Design a phishing detection system with an accuracy of 95% within six months.
+- Develop a phishing detection system with 95% accuracy within six months.
-- Implement real-time detection and alert mechanisms.
+- Implement real-time detection and alert functionalities.
-- Ensure the system is user-friendly and integrates smoothly with existing online platforms.
+- Ensure seamless integration with existing online platforms and a user-friendly interface.

 **Success Criteria:**
-- Positive user feedback.
+- Positive feedback from users.
-- Successful performance test results.
+- Successful performance tests.
 - Passing security audits and compliance checks.

 ## Tools and Technologies